North Bass Island

 North Bass Island has no ferry service but has maintained a dock for commercial grape activity since 1880 with substantial improvements and additions as early as 1900.
 The most recent improvement to the dock to ensure that commercial vessels could still serve the island occurred in 2019.
 Nearly $500,000 worth of improvements were necessary just to make the dock operable.

 North Bass Island School was the state's last operating, public, one-room school.
-It ceased operations in 2005, but is still maintained as a historical island heritage centre.
+It ceased operations in 2005, but is still maintained as a historical island heritage center.
 The school was designated by the Ohio Legislature and approved by the Ohio Department of Education as a K-8 building, the only one-room schoolhouse on an island in Ohio.
 High school students who reside on North Bass island fly to the mainland or another island.
 High school students have attended EHOVE Career Center, Put-in-Bay, Port Clinton, and Sandusky High School.
 All of the current members of the Board of Education attended North Bass School.
 Because there is no ferry service to the island and ice surrounds it for four months per year school year, high school students fly to the airport closest to their school.
 The school building was added to the National Register of Historic Places in 2020 as North Bass School.

 North Bass Island is the second largest and northernmost island of the Bass Islands, which are a part of the larger Lake Erie Islands archipelago.
 On the southwest corner of the island there is a small bay named Manila Bay and there is a small unnamed creek that protrudes from the bay.
 The island is part of Put-in-Bay Township, Ottawa County, Ohio.